Our research is editorially independent but we may earn a commission for purchases made through our links.

 On a beautiful day in Cincinnati, you simply must plan to spend some time in Eden Park.
-This park, which was named for the Garden of Eden, is popular year-around and has lakes, bike paths, and a kids’ playground.
+This park, which was named for the Garden of Eden, is popular year-round and has lakes, bike paths, and a kids’ playground.
 This is also an excellent starting place to visit many of the city’s other top attractions, such as the Cincinnati Art Museum, Cincinnati Playhouse in the Park, and the Krohn Conservatory.
 While in Eden Park, you can play a game of chess, launch a model boat, and check out the 172-foot Water Tower that dates back to 1894.
 In addition to simply taking a stroll, you can check out the Hinkle Magnolia Garden and Bettman Fountain as well.
-Balluminaria is an exciting event where hot air balloons settle around Mirror Lake in the park.

 If you only have time to visit one art attraction while you’re in town, make it the Cincinnati Art Museum.
-This museum has a long history, dating back to 1881, and is located in the beautiful Eden Park.
+This museum has a long history dating back to 1881 and is located in the beautiful Eden Park.
 The museum has over 67,000 works that span more than 6,000 years.
-General admission is always free for everyone here, and the museum is open Tuesdays through Sundays.
-Wi-Fi, a coat room, and lockers are available at the museum too.
-The Taft Museum of Art is a much smaller museum that has lots of American and European paintings, and this attraction is worth a visit as well if you have more time.
+General admission is free for everyone, and the museum is open Tuesdays through Sundays.
+You’ll find Wi-Fi, a coat room, and lockers available at the museum too.
+The nearby Taft Museum of Art is another museum to visit if you’re interested in art, showcasing lots of American and European paintings.

 Another great park to visit while you’re in Cincinnati is Smale Riverfront Park.
 This park was created to reconnect downtown and the river, as well as to link other riverfront parks to the east.
-Here you can host special events at the Anderson Pavilion, rent bikes at the Bike Mobility Center, see Carol Ann’s Carousel, and stop by a farmer’s market at the Castellini Esplanade.
+Here you can host special events at the Anderson Pavilion, see Carol Ann’s Carousel, and stop by a farmer’s market at the Castellini Esplanade.
 Other attractions here are the Ohio River Trail for hiking and biking, fountains for kids to play in, and the Schmidlapp Event Lawn & Stage.
-Parking is available nearby for a rate of $3 for the first hour and a daily maximum of four hours for $9.

 Cincinnati residents love a good game of baseball, and the best place to catch a game in town is the Great American Ball Park.
 The Cincinnati Reds is actually America’s oldest professional baseball team, so there’s a lot of baseball history to be learned here.
-Pretty much every seat offers a great view of the field, and tours are offered if there’s no games being played during your visit.
-Tours are offered on both game days and non-game days at various times and throughout the year.
-Adult tour ticket prices are $20, which also includes admission to the Reds Hall of Fame and Museum.
+Pretty much every seat offers a great view of the field, and tours are offered if there are no games being played during your visit.

 It can be a challenge to keep kids constantly entertained while on vacation, but the Duke Energy Children’s Museum is a great place to do exactly that.
-It’s located in the Cincinnati Museum Center and has lots of hands-on exhibits, play areas, and opportunities to learn and explore.
-The museum is typically open from 11am to 6pm on Sundays and from 10am to 5pm every other day.
-Look to visit this museum again in Spring 2018 once construction wraps up.
+It’s located in the Cincinnati Museum Center and has lots of hands-on exhibits and opportunities for kids to learn about the world around them.
+Here, little ones are encouraged to climb, crawl and explore its educational, themed play areas.

 Dating back to 1845, the Spring Grove Cemetery & Arboretum is a tranquil and beautiful place to take a quiet walk.
 Civil War generals, baseball players, and other notable residents are buried here.
 It might sound odd to visit a local cemetery, but this area is truly stunning with peaceful ponds, sculptures, and footbridges.